cloudmesh-community/hid-sp18-709/PXE-report/scripts/image_capture_instructions.md

 2017-11-29-raspbian-stretch-lite.img2      94208 3629055 3534848  1.7G 83 Linux
 ```

+:o: this can be completely automated so the user does not have to type in the number

 With this information, the

 Then, use the information -Boot start- and multiply it by 512 to obtain the offset required: 512×94208=48234496